Grave of the Fireflies: Theatrical

 The film was released on 16 April 1988, over 20 years from the publication of the short story.

 The initial Japanese theatrical release was accompanied by Hayao Miyazaki's light-hearted My Neighbor Totoro as a double feature.
 While the two films were marketed toward children and their parents, the starkly tragic nature of Grave of the Fireflies turned away many audiences.
-However, Totoro merchandise, particularly the stuffed animals of Totoro and Catbus, sold extremely well after the film and made overall profits for the company to the extent that it stabilized subsequent productions of Studio Ghibli.
+However, Totoro merchandise, particularly Totoro and Catbus stuffed toys, sold extremely well after the film and made overall profits for the company to the extent that it stabilized subsequent productions of Studio Ghibli.

 Grave of the Fireflies is the only theatrical Studio Ghibli feature film prior to From Up on Poppy Hill to which Disney never had North American distribution rights, since it was not produced by Ghibli for parent company Tokuma Shoten but for Shinchosha, the publisher of the original short story (although Disney has the Japanese home video distribution rights themselves, thus replacing the film's original Japanese home video distributor, Bandai Visual).
 It was one of the last Studio Ghibli films to get an English-language premiere by GKIDS.